nvu01/Undervalued-Stock-Trade-Tracking/README.md

 ## Repository Contents
 To protect personal and financial information, the following files are not included in this repository:
-- The original notebooks
+- The original development notebooks
-- Raw CSV files downloaded from TOS
+- Raw CSV files downloaded from TOS (position statement and account statement)
 - Supporting .xlsx files (`Trade History Changes.xlsx`, `Overlapping Stocks.xlsx`)
 - The output `undervalued_trades.csv`